The Imperial Hotel Kyoto, melting into the Gion night. Photo by GO TANABE

 Design Inheriting Gion's Landscape and Memory

 The Imperial Hotel Kyoto, which opened in March 2026, was born from the inheritance of this historic building.
 Yet, stepping inside, the impression changes.
 The interior reveals a depth unimaginable from the exterior, with all 55 guest rooms measuring over 50 square meters.
 Beyond the windows, the Gion cityscape unfolds with its continuous tiled roofs.
-Beyond that, the Higashiyama mountains overlap.
-While retaining the feel of the town, there is a stillness as if the air itself has become clearer.
+Beyond that, the ridges of Higashiyama mountains overlap.
+While retaining the atmosphere of the town, there is a stillness as if the air itself has become clearer.

 Guest rooms overlook Higashiyama beyond the tiled roofs, drawing the essence of Gion into the interior.

-The Yasa-Kaikan was designed by Tokuzaburo Kimura (Obayashi Corporation), a master of theater architecture, and was once a vibrant entertainment venue.
-It was rooted in Gion Kobu, a geisha district, and built with funds pooled by geiko and maiko.
-The proprietress of the Gion teahouse 'Kyoya' states, "The Yasa-Kaikan, born from the value of refined hospitality by maiko and geiko, is in a sense their alter ego."
+The Yasa-Kaikan was designed by Tokuzaburo Kimura (Obayashi Corporation), a master of theater architecture, and was once a vibrant venue for performances.
+It was built with the backing of the Gion Kobu geiko and maiko districts, who pooled their earnings to fund it.
+The proprietress of the Gion teahouse 'Kyoya' states, 'The Yasa-Kaikan, born from the value of the refined hospitality provided by maiko and geiko, is in a sense their alter ego.'

 The Yasa-Kaikan, completed in 1936.
 Its distinctive features include a tiered facade with Japanese design elements and a layered roof.